hackreduce/BigTravelData/FlightstatsData.md

 ```

+## Note about Scheduled Airtime
+If Scheduled Airtime is provided in the data record it is sourced from flight plans provided by the carrier to the FAA.

 Using data from other providers to track demand, it might be possible to spot geographic regions and/or dates when the capacity fell behind demand.

 * `AVG_FARE file`: The average ticketed fare value by ticket date, by cabin class, and by O&D market for all markets ticketed on that date for full year 2011.